let-def/texpresso/README.md

 # TeXpresso: live rendering and error reporting for LaTeX

-_Note: this is an experimental tool._
+_Note: TeXpresso is still in an early development phase._

 **Important: this repository uses submodules.
 Clone using `git clone --recurse-submodules`.**